 The propagation constant of a mode in a waveguide (e.g. a fiber), often denoted with the symbol γ, determines how the amplitude and phase of that light with a given frequency varies along the propagation direction z:

-where A(x,y,z) is the complex amplitude of the light field.
+where A(z) is the complex amplitude of the light field at position z.

 In lossless media, γ is purely imaginary; we have γ = i β with the (real) phase constant β, which is the product of the effective refractive index and the vacuum wavenumber.
 Optical losses (or gain) imply that γ also has a real part.

 The propagation constant depends on the optical frequency (or wavelength) of the light.
-The frequency dependence of its imaginary part determines the group delay and the chromatic dispersion of the waveguide.
+The frequency dependence of its imaginary part (but not its imaginary part itself) determines the group delay and the chromatic dispersion of the waveguide.